DIDSR/calzone/paper/paper.md

 ---

 # Summary
 `Calzone` is a Python package for evaluating the calibration of probabilistic outputs of classifier models.
 It provides a set of functions for visualizing calibration and computing of calibration metrics given a representative dataset with the model's predictions and the true class labels.
-The metrics provided in `Calzone` include: Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow (HL) statistic, Integrated Calibration Index (ICI), Spiegelhalter's Z-statistics and Cox's calibration slope/intercept.
+The metrics provided in `Calzone` include: expected calibration error (ECE), maximum calibration error (MCE), Hosmer-Lemeshow (HL) statistic, integrated calibration index (ICI), Spiegelhalter's Z-statistics and Cox's calibration slope/intercept.
 The package is designed with versatility in mind.
 For many of the metrics, users can adjust the binning scheme and toggle between top-class or class-wise calculations.

 # Statement of need
 Classification is one of the most common applications in machine learning.
-Metrics associated with discrimination performance (resolution), such as Area under the curve (AUC),  Sensitivity (Se, true positive rate), and Specifity (Sp, 1 - false positive rate) are typically used to characterize classification performance @statistical_learning.
+Metrics associated with discrimination performance (resolution), such as area under the curve (AUC),  sensitivity (Se, true positive rate), and specifity (Sp, 1 - false positive rate) are typically used to characterize classification performance @statistical_learning.
 These metrics may be sufficient if the outputs of the model are not meant to be interpreted as a probability.

 However, @DIAMOND199285 showed that the resolution (i.e., high performance) of a model does not indicate the reliability/calibration of the model.
 Calibration is the agreement between predicted and true probabilities, $P(D=1|\hat{p}=p) = p$, defined as moderate calibration by @Calster_weak_cal, also known as model reliability. @Brocker_decompose later showed that any proper scoring rule can be decomposed into the resolution and reliability.
 Thus, a model with high resolution may still lack reliability.
 In high-risk medical applications such as computer-aided diagnosis, reliability enables the correct interpretation of model output, and for making downstream treatment decisions.